QMCPy: A Python package for randomized low-discrepancy sequences, quasi-Monte Carlo, and fast kernel methods: Motivating problems

-Randomized Quasi-Monte Carlo (RQMC) uses randomized LD point sets to give improved convergence rates and enable practical error estimation.
-Specifically, if we again assume the integrand has bounded variation, then certain RQMC methods can achieve a RMSE of $\calO(n^{-3/2+\delta})$.
+Randomized quasi-Monte Carlo (RQMC) uses randomized LD point sets to give improved convergence rates and enable practical error estimation.
+Specifically, if we again assume the integrand has bounded variation, then RQMC methods using digital nets with NUS achieve a RMSE of $\calO(n^{-3/2+\delta})$.
 Moreover, let $\{\bx_{1i}\}_{i=0}^{n-1}, \dots, \{\bx_{Ri}\}_{i=0}^{n-1}$ denote $R$ IID randomizations of an LD point set where typically $R$ is small, e.g., $R=15$.
-Then, following \citep{lecuyer.RQMC_CLT_bootstrap_comparison} and \citep[Chapter 17]{owen.mc_book_practical}, the RQMC estimate
+Then, following \citet{lecuyer.RQMC_CLT_bootstrap_comparison} and \citet[Chapter 17]{owen.mc_book_practical}, the RQMC estimate